goauthentik/authentik/website/blog/2023-11-1-happy-birthday-to-us/item.md

 There are hundreds of thousands of open source projects out there; to have authentik selected, and deemed robust and useful enough to receive backing and support, with an opportunity to turn it into a proper company with the resources needed to keep building new features, was a remarkable opportunity.

-Sure, building a company is an exciting but also slightly terrifying opportunity.
+Sure, building a community is an exciting opportunity, but it's also a slightly terrifying one.
 Those of us who work in open source ecosystems understand well how important it is to simultaneously demonstrate steady growth and dedication to the project, a willingness to take risks, and above all, value.
 Building software is almost always fun; building software that solves problems is also really hard work.

 > Fast forward a year (and it WAS fast!)…